Lucid Marketplace Agreement

 “Lucid Marketplace” means a marketplace consisting of Suppliers and Buyers who have agreed to be participating members by either accepting this Agreement, if a Supplier, or the applicable Buyer business terms.

-“Lucid Marketplace Interface” means the Public Cloud platform and application of Lucid Holdings, LLC based on Lucid Technology that is used to facilitate Completed transactions between Buyers and Suppliers related to Buyer Opportunities.
+“Lucid Marketplace Interface” means the Public Cloud platform and application of Lucid Holdings, Inc. based on Lucid Technology that is used to facilitate Completed transactions between Buyers and Suppliers related to Buyer Opportunities.

 “Intellectual Property Rights” means any copyrights (including, without limitation, the exclusive right to use, reproduce, modify, distribute, publicly display and publicly perform the copyrighted work), trademark rights (including, without limitation, trade names, trademarks, service marks, and trade dress), and patent rights (including, without limitation, the exclusive right to make, use and sell), trade secrets, moral rights, right of publicity, authors’ rights, contract and licensing rights, goodwill and all other intellectual property rights (whether registered or not) as may exist now and hereafter come into existence and all renewals and extensions thereof, regardless of whether such rights arise under the law of the United States or any other state, country, or jurisdiction.